-He has performed 9 different shows across 7 Edinburgh Fringe Festivals and in 2019 has been the opening act for Gary Delaney (Mock The Week, Live At The Apollo) and Paul Sinha (The Chase, Taskmaster) on their tours.
+He has performed 9 different shows across 7 Edinburgh Fringe Festivals and has been the opening act for Gary Delaney (Mock The Week, Live At The Apollo) and Paul Sinha (The Chase, Taskmaster) on their tours.

 His act has been described as "truly original" (Danny Wallace (off of the telly)), whereas he’s been called "suave and chirpy" by the world famous Bromsgrove Advertiser, and a "sarcastic raconteur" by the Leeds Metro.